 The other problem with opting out of a pension to clear your urgent and expensive credit cards and loans is that you may not opt in again at the end.
 When your debts are all paid off, it may seem that your most urgent need is to save for a house deposit and then along come children … twenty years pass before it next feels as though you can easily afford to put money away for your old age.

-There is a neat video here that demonstrates just how disastrous this can be for your pension – saving a small amount regularly throughout your life is much more beneficial than saving a lot later as you gain from compound interest.
+Saving a small amount regularly throughout your life is much more beneficial than saving a lot later as you gain from compound interest.

-For most people it is never easy to ‘spare’ the money for pension savings and it is too tempting to deal with your current problems – your debts – and not think about the negative effect this may have on the twenty or thirty years you could be retired for.
+For most people, it is never easy to ‘spare’ the money for pension savings and it is too tempting to deal with your current problems – your debts – and not think about the negative effect this may have on the twenty or thirty years you could be retired for.

 So is it ever right to stop paying in?